bgpalmer/CS362-004-F2017/projects/palmebri/dominion/CS362_assignment_4.md

 In terms of coverage, both random and unit tests were able to achieve 100% coverage.
 I would expect that creating enough inputs to acheive 100% coverage of unit tests becomes increasingly difficult as the function under test grows in complexity, though.
 Our functions under test were relatively simple in design and complete coverage could be obtained with not many inputs.
 For larger, more complex functions, the tester could probably acheieve 100% more coverage more easily using random testing.
 In fact, the tester would probably need to break the complex function down into smaller parts and create unit tests for each.

 Random testing was much better at finding faults.
 For example, the adventurer unit test failed to find the segmentation fault that the random tester found because the inputs provided were not sufficient to trigger the fault.
 After further analysis, the fault could be acheived if the users deck and discard pile did not have 2 target cards ( coppers, silvers, or golds).
 The unit tests always had these cards in the players deck.
-Because of the randomized inputs,
+This case would have been much harder to discover with regular unit testing.